dustdustinthewind/IntralismQoLMod/README.md

 - Gave Editor a **Dark Theme**
 - The **BPM tool uses colors** for snaps (only for 1, 2, 3, 4, 6, 8, 12, 16 snaps, if you're using something else you're probably wrong)
 - **Automatic BPM saving/loading** to and from description (Doesn't work properly with multiple BPMs)
-- Navigation improvements: **Better caret, Finer zoom controls, BPM scrolling, Shift-key scrolling**
+- Navigation improvements:
+  - Caret Doesn't slide
+  - **Caret Snaps to BPM** (scroll faster by zooming out, playing the map, and/or holding shift)
+  - **Refined Scroll Zoom** (Get much closer to the arcs without getting uncomfortably close like before)
+  - Speed up to 2x or down to .125x (Press shift key or enable caps to step by .125x instead of .25x)
 - **Audio Waveform should be more consistent and accurate**, in exchange for being a little slower than it used to be.
 Press skip if you don't care for the waveform and its limitations.
 - **Playtest Map** button under the "Map" drop down menu.
 Functional, but a work in progress.
 - **Better Map Stats**.
 TODO: Button to copy map stats to map description.

 ### Gameplay
-- Accuracy is now shown on all non-relax gamemodes.
+- Accuracy is now shown on all non-relax gamemodes (bug makes it squashed with lives atm)

 ### Misc
 - **Map images will now compress** before being used as a texture.
 No more needing 30 gigs of ram to play an image sequencce storyboard.
 This does increase loading times.
 TODO: Give mappers control over compression.